 Instead, my sickness hit.
 I could barely drag myself to the registrar’s office to submit my film-major application form.
 I needed a signature from the film department, only a few buildings away on our small campus.
 I found a chair, trying to build up the will to complete this simple task.
 I failed, remaining trapped in that chair before shuffling back to my dorm room’s dark.
 Two years later, having backed into an English major, I failed more, getting kicked out of school and put on academic probation.
 A year later, freaking out in my Moose Jaw apartment, I failed further, smashing every tape with every movie I had ever made and tossing the debris into a garbage can in the alley.

-One of the benefits of TIFF is that it plunges me into the community my younger self dreamed of.
+One of the benefits of TIFF is that it plunges me into the community my younger self dreamt of.
 I attend the festival through the scholar’s version of the Press and Industry Pass, so my fellow moviegoers represent every facet of the biz: from film journalists to producers to directors to theatre owners to organizers of other festivals.